-TEO's consulted have indicated they require provision for 2023 to be rolled over for 2024.
-This section outlines any increases in provision requirements for TEO's delivering tertiary education on the West Coast and does not include requirements for training that is not delivered on the West Coast - noting that the region has a high reliance on out of region provision.
-Supporting evidence is available in the 'Supporting Document' to TEC advice document (available upon request).
+All TEO's consulted have indicated they require provision for 2023 to be rolled over for 2024.
+This section outlines any increases in provision requirements for TEO's delivering tertiary education on the West Coast.
+It does not include provision requirements for provision that is not delivered on the West Coast - noting that the region has a high reliance on out of region provision.